wso2/docs-is/en/identity-server/next/docs/includes/db-config-table.md

 ??? note "Support for case-sensitive usernames"

-    WSO2 Identity Server supports case-insensitive usernames by default.
-Hence, if you need to have case-sensitive usernames, you need to configure the following properties.
+    Usernames in {{product_name}} are case-insensitive by default.
+If you wish to enable case-sensitive usernames, configure the following properties.

     For the primary user store, add the following configurations to the `<IS-HOME>/repository/conf/deployment.toml` file.